emmahone/SystemTap-Tutorial/README.md

 }
 ```

-5. Run the SystemTap script: In a terminal, navigate to the directory where you copied the net.stp script.
+5. Run the SystemTap script: In a terminal, navigate to the directory where you copied the `who_sent_it.stp` script.
 Run the script using the stap command:
 ```bash
 sudo stap who_sent_it.stp
 ```